 - Dining table that seats 12 people

-- Double glazing, heated floors, and individually controlled heating in each bedroom
+- Double glazing and individually controlled heating in each bedroom

-- A total of three bathrooms, two ensuite and one shared bathroom with three sinks, two separated toilets, an onsen-style grantite bath and two shower areas.
+- A total of three bathrooms, two ensuite and one shared bathroom with three sinks, two separate toilets, an onsen-style grantite bath and two shower areas

 - Selection of books and board games

-- Secure dry room for skis and other outdoor equipment
+- Secure dry room for clothes and jackets

 - On-call driver to and from Hirafu village locations and Grand Hirafu ski gondola (winter only)

 - Momiji Lodge sleeps up to 12 guests

 - Two spacious loft-style master bedrooms have split king-size beds, a sitting area and ensuite bathrooms with showers

 - The guest bedroom has a split queen-sized bed

 Located on Japan’s mountainous northern island, Hokkaido, Hirafu is one of Niseko’s four separate but interconnected ski resorts and has earned a reputation for its cosmopolitan vibe and world-class dining.

 Momiji Lodge is as central as it comes – in the middle of Momiji Zaka Street in the centre of Hirafu Middle Village.
-Ski lifts are about five to 10 minutes walk, and within three minutes walk are 10 of Hirafu’s best bars and restaurants, including Michelin-star Kamimura, while seafood lovers should head to Ezo's.
+Ski lifts are about five to 10 minutes walk, and within three minutes walk are 10 of Hirafu’s best bars and restaurants, including Michelin-star Kamimura, the Barn and Ezo Seafood.
 Those looking for more casual eats are just a hop, skip and jump away from Rin Japanese Restaurant and Niseko’s Yummy Pizza.
 And when it comes to bars, there’s no going past the huge selection of craft beers at Mick's, and late night DJ sets at Wild Bill’s.